Coveo Indexing Pipeline

-The Coveo Cloud indexing pipeline is the process through which all content retrieved by a source goes before being indexed.
-The items get into the indexing pipeline either from Coveo Cloud source crawlers while the source is indexed (see Rebuild, Rescan, or Refresh operations), or when pushed by a custom process taking advantage of the Push API.
+The Coveo indexing pipeline is the process through which all content retrieved by a source goes before being indexed.
+The items get into the indexing pipeline either from Coveo source crawlers while the source is indexed (see Rebuild, Rescan, or Refresh operations), or when pushed by a custom process taking advantage of the Push API or Stream API.

 For an administrator, a content manager, or a developer, knowing what the indexing pipeline does is useful in cases such as:

 The indexing pipeline consists of a series of sequential stages illustrated in the following diagram.
-As an administrator or developer, you can control the behavior of stages shown with a bright orange background, but cannot for the other stages.
+As an administrator or developer, you can control the behavior of stages shown with a blue background, but can’t for the other stages.

 Each indexing pipeline stage is described in the rest of the article.

 The first Push API stage; reception of items to index from an external custom process.

 As a developer, you fully control when and what items you send to the Push API, one by one or in batch (see Push API Usage Overview).

 Streaming extension queue holds items ready to be processed by the

 Streaming extension stage.